mmcc007/fledge/docs/goals.md

 This enables fast bug fixes.

 ### Flexible development environments
-A by-product of the Fletch workflows is that development macs are not required (except perhaps for setting-up match and for [screenshots](https://pub.dartlang.org/packages/screenshots)).
+A by-product of the Fledge workflows is that development macs are not required (except perhaps for setting-up match and for [screenshots](https://pub.dartlang.org/packages/screenshots)).
 Development can be done on Windows or Linux machines.
 The build server will take care of the ios-specific details of building the ios app, starting the ios beta and release to the Apple Store.